-Wait, that's the wrong place to put that, but you can see what I mean.
+Wait, that's the wrong place to put that, but you can see what is meant about the lingo.
 So which is best for you?
 Article Marketing or Press Releases?
 Here are five reasons for or against.
 More details can be found on this articles versus press releases calculator article and don't forget to first know what content to create for your own website.

 If your wallet drives your SEO, then article submissions are your choice, as most of them are free.
 While there are some free press release sites, the majority of them are article sites calling themselves press release sites.
 If you can pay for press release distribution, then give it a try, but only after testing your success with free article submission to a quality article site first.

 If you website content or anything you could write about it isn't specific enough, then make it a press release, because what's specific about them is their timeliness rather than their precise theme.

 If you can write formally and factually without embellishments, then send a press release.
 You may just get the attention of a journalist who will do all your leg work for you.

 If you could use your creativity to turn simple information into an interesting feature article, then market it as an article and it too could spread.